kubermatic/docs/content/kubermatic/master/advanced/custom_ca/_index.en.md

 ### IAP

-The certificate chain can be put into a Kubernetes Secret and then be refered to from the `values.yaml`.
+The certificate chain can be put into a Kubernetes Secret and then be referred to from the `values.yaml`.
 Create a Secret inside the IAP's namespace (`iap` by default) and then update your `values.yaml` like so:

 ```yaml